CloudLabsAI-Azure/azure-ai-agents-labs/lab-2.md

    ![](./media/ag90.png)

-1. Finally, observe the output.
+1. Observe the resulting output chart.
+This visualizes the comparison of health benefit plans based on the input data..

    ![](./media/lab2-26.png)